 Want to have fun, learn new skills in the kitchen & sit down to a 6 course Guatemalan feast?!
 Sign up for a cooking class with El Frijol Feliz in Antigua, Guatemala!

-There are lots of things to see & do in Antigua such as admiring baroque churches, haggling at markets, exploring incredible ruins & even learning Spanish.
+There are lots of things to see & do in Antigua such as admiring baroque churches, haggling at markets, exploring incredible ruins, learning Spanish & joining the Antigua Photo Walk.

-But after reading amazing reviews on Tripadvisor, the one thing we didn’t want to miss was taking a cooking class with El Frijol Feliz!
+But after reading amazing reviews on Tripadvisor, the one thing we here at DIY Travel HQ didn’t want to miss was taking a cooking class with El Frijol Feliz!

 El Frijol Feliz has been teaching visitors to Anitgua how to cook delicious Guatemalan food since 2007.They’re located in the center of downtown Antigua, just half a block from Parque Central.